-Within the month, both my friend and I had had to suddenly move out of our respective homes.
-She moved to a whole different city, started a new job and basically has a whole new life now.
+Within the month, both my friend and I had to suddenly move out of our respective homes.
+She moved to a whole different city, started a new job and basically had to start her life over from scratch.

-Me and my little family moved in with my mom as my husband’s company floundered and I wasn’t bringing in a real income to speak of.
-A few weeks after we’d moved and were slowly starting to settle in, I found out I had breast cancer.
+Me and my little family had to leave our little home and move in with my mom as my husband’s company floundered and I wasn’t bringing in a real income to speak of.
+A few weeks after we’d moved in, just as I was starting to settle in, I found out I had breast cancer.

-I remembered the part about transmuting poison and I told myself to calm down.
-This then, I believed, was what the message had been about – a warning and a signal – not only are things about to change, but they will never be the same again.
+I remembered the snake dream and the part about transmuting poison and I told myself to calm down.
+This then, I believed, was what the message had been about: a warning that I had to change myself, my choices and habits, not just my environment or I was going to die.

-After six months of intense life-style changes and taking Cannabis oil, the cancer is now gone – I successfully transmuted the ‘poison’ and I am stronger and healthier for it.
-I now weigh 20 kg’s less; eat mostly home grown organic vegetables; I am fit, I am full of energy and I have never felt better in my life.
+After six months of intense life-style changes with the help of Cannabis oil, the cancer was healed – I successfully transmuted the ‘poison’ and I am stronger and healthier for it.
+I also shed 20 kg’s of toxic fat; changed how I ate and started a life-long love affair with yoga.

 For me, the Black Mamba represents the forced shedding of habits and beliefs I had been too lazy or too stubborn to let go of before.
 It was a polite ‘head’s up’ before the wave of change crashed over me and swept me off on its life-changing tide.